 Today, we’re going to talk about my #1 most frequently asked question about tractors, and that is: “What is the best brand of compact tractors?”

 As you can guess, that could open up a can of worms.
 What I’m going to tell you first is that there are eleven brands of compact tractors currently available in North America.

 - New Holland (Case is also part of the CNH family and not big on compacts, so both offer similar product painted a different color)

 - RK (offered through the Rural King Farm Store Dealership and built by Tym.)

 So, Which One Do You Pick?

 Well, first off, most tractor companies offer a kind of entry-level tractor or a no-frills tractor which they advertise at a low price. ( This may even mean no quick attach on your tractor.
-We can help you fix that here. ) Then they offer a deluxe tractor, too.
+We can fix that with our large selection of quick attach conversion kits.)
+Then they offer a deluxe tractor, too.
 Now, they’ll probably sell way more of the no-frills tractor than they will the deluxe tractor.
 In fact, in some cases you may not even be able to drive the deluxe tractor because they may not have it in stock on their lot.